 This cookie is used to save information on the user’s session for the duration of the session.
 The cookie expires when the session ends.

 This cookies is used to save information on the user’s session for 30 minutes at most.
 This enables the user to visit other websites and open other browser tabs without resetting the session.

 The oikeusministerio.fi website has a cookie banner.
 Visitors are asked to give consent for the use of non-essential cookies and plug-ins when they visit the website.

 If a visitor does not enable the cookies, the non-essential cookies and plug-ins are not used.

 Visitors can change their cookie preferences by clicking the link below.
 Clicking the link shows the cookie banner again.

 The links and ‘Share’ buttons of social media platforms on our website do not transmit visitor information to these service providers unless the links and buttons are clicked.
 More information on the cookies set by the social media platforms can be found on the platforms’ Privacy Policies.

 Technical log data on the website and telecommunications connections

-The processing of personal data in this context is necessary in order for the Ministry of Justice to comply with its legal obligations under the General Data Protection Regulation.
+Processing personal data related to the provision of the online service and ensuring information security is necessary for the Ministry of Justice to comply with the legal obligation to which it as a controller is subject under the General Data Protection Regulation.

-The website of the Ministry of Justice operates on the Government's joint publication platform.
-For this reason, the Ministry of Justice and the Prime Minister's Office are joint controllers for the processing of personal data on the website of the Ministry of Justice.
-The Ministry of Justice is responsible for the contents of its website, and the Ministry utilises the website’s visitor tracking in the performance of its tasks.
-Read more about the division of responsibilities on the page Respective responsibilities of joint controllers.
+The Ministry of Justice’s website is hosted on the shared content management platform of the Finnish Government.
+Therefore, the Ministry of Justice and the Prime Minister's Office serve as the joint controllers in the processing of personal data related to the Ministry of Justice’s website.
+The Ministry of Justice is responsible for the content of its website and uses the collected visitor tracking data in the performance of its duties.
+More information on the responsibilities of joint controllers and data protection can be found on the Respective responsibilities of joint controllers page.